input-output-hk/Alonzo-testnet/Alonzo-exercises/1_Alonzo-white-exercise-1.md

 2. Via the issue tracker at [https://github.com/input-output-hk/cardano-node/issues](https://github.com/input-output-hk/cardano-node/issues) for any bugs in the node etc.  Please tag them as Alonzo-related.

-3. Via the issue tracker at [https://github.com/input-output-hk//issues](https://github.com/input-output-hk/cardano-node/issues) for any bugs in the node etc.  Please tag them as Alonzo-related.
+3. Via the issue tracker at [https://github.com/input-output-hk/Alonzo-testnet/issues](https://github.com/input-output-hk/Alonzo-testnet/issues) for any issues with the exercises.